 I imagined glamor and gold (again, I was still dumb as a twelve-inch post).
 No. It was every "sexily" skanky scene I'd jerked off to come to life.
 Through the double doors of the hotel were a couple of long cigarette-yellow hallways past a 'concierge' of sorts.
 I tiptoed down the hall to room #3, knocked on the door and Hershey answered, naked milky limbs and all.

-A blonde, puppy-looking kid around my age was posing doggy-style on the tiny bed, his mouth hanging open.
-Hershey returned to standing in between the blonde's head and the bunny-eared TV, on which a fuzzy hetero porn film played.
+Hershey returned to standing in front of the bunny-eared TV, on which a fuzzy hetero porn film played.
 Somehow I didn't imagine that when this happened to me there'd be a woman moaning in the background.
 I undressed transfixed.
 I hopped on the bed.

 What I did next was what I'd been taught.
 His breath smelled of all-day booze and smoke, and I inhaled it as if part of me was convinced it was Romeo's cologne.
 Every brush of my hand and swirl of my tongue was in pursuit of that bright esca.
 It swerved.
 I followed.
 It hid itself in the crook of Hershey's neck (or the boy's), up the length of his famous chocolate bar, and yes, even in his armpits.
 And that was the moment—as I licked the fluffy stubble and looked up into his tar-black eyes—that I officially fell off my castle's balcony.